morelinq/MoreLINQ/README.md

 Returns a sequence consisting of the head element and the given tail elements.

-This method is obsolete and will be removed in a future version.
+This method was removed with version 4.0.
 Use `Append` instead.

 ### Consume